tauren/tax-scenarios-lean/docs/stories/story-1.6-example-plans.md

 - [x] **Task 5: Testing Example Scenario Loading (AC: 2, 4, 5)**
     - [x] Verify `GetStartedView.tsx` displays example plans correctly, matching the `get-started-view.tsx` mockup's layout.
     - [x] Test clicking each example link:
-        - Confirm the overwrite prompt (from Story 1.5) appears if a "dirty" plan exists in `localStorage`.
+        - Confirm the overwrite prompt (from Story 1.5) appears if significant plan data exists in `localStorage`.
         - Confirm the example plan data loads correctly into `UserAppState` and the UI (even if rudimentary UI for plan details at this stage) reflects the loaded example's name.

 **Dev Technical Guidance**